The 3 main reasons to activate Multi-Factor Authentication!

 Just pick what you would consider most important.
 99% of the risks around identity are solved by enabling MFA.

-- To understand it well, you can get started through these 5 steps
+- To understand it properly, you can get started through these 5 steps

 - Or identify your identity risks.